mre/endler.dev/content/2025/best-programmers/index.md

 and then they would proceed to deduce the answer.
 That's a sign that you have the potential to be a great engineer.

-If you are afraid to say "I don't know", you come from a position of hybris or defensiveness.
+If you are afraid to say "I don't know", you come from a position of hubris or defensiveness.
-I don't like bullshitters in my team.
+I don't like bullshitters on my team.
 Better to acknowledge that you can't know everything.
 Once you accept that, you allow yourself to learn.
-"The important thing is that you don't stop asking questions." said Albert Einstein.
+"The important thing is that you don't stop asking questions," said Albert Einstein.

 ## Great Engineers Don't Guess